mauro3/Parameters.jl/README.md

     MyS(a,b) = (@assert a>b; new(a,b))  # The keyword constructor
                                         # calls this constructor, so
                                         # the invariant is satisfied.
+                                        # Note that invariants can be
+                                        # done with @asserts as in
+                                        # above example.
     MyS(a) = MyS{R}(a, a-1) # For this provide your own outer constructor:
 end
 MyS{R}(a::R) = MyS{R}(a)